My Account

 After studying married couples, Dr. John Gottman could predict which couples would separate or stay together with over 94% accuracy.
 So, how was he able to do this?

 In 1992, Dr. John Gottman and two of his colleagues, Kim Buehlman and Lynn Katz, conducted a landmark clinical research study.
 They interviewed 52 heterosexual married couples about the history of their relationships.
 The researchers could predict which couples would separate or stay together three years later with over 94% accuracy.
-So, how were they able to do this?
+This is how Dr. Gottman gained fame as being able to predict divorce.
+So, did the research really predict divorce for couples?

 The Research Study